Does Transliteration Help Multilingual Language Modeling?: Motivation and Background

+Different works have applied transliteration in different aspect for language models.
+For instance, \citet{goyal-etal-2020-efficient} and \citet{song-etal-2020-pre} both utilized transliteration and showed that language relatedness was required for improving performance on NMT. \citet{amrhein-sennrich-2020-romanization} studied how transliteration improved NMT and came to the conclusion that transliteration offered significant improvement for low-resource languages with different scripts.

-In contrast, \citep{DBLP:conf/iclr/KWMR20} and \citep{artetxe-etal-2020-cross} seems to show that mBERT can learn cross-lingual representations without any lexical overlap, a shared vocabulary, or joint training.
-However, these works focus on zero shot cross-lingual transfer learning.
-From the literature, it can be seen that apart from g2p, many in the community believe transliteration to be a potential solution for script barriers.
+\citet{khemchandani-etal-2021-exploiting} showed on Indo-Aryan languages that language relatedness could be exploited through transliteration along with bilingual lexicon-based pseudo-translation and aligned loss to incorporate low-resource languages into pretrained mBERT. \citet{muller-etal-2021-unseen} showed that for unseen languages, the script barrier hindered transfer between low-resource and high-resource languages for MLLMs and transliteration removed this barrier.
+They showed that transliterating Uyghur, Buryat, Erzya, Sorani, Meadow Mari, and Mingrelian to Latin script and finetuning mBERT on the respective corpus with masked language modeling objective improved their downstream POS performance significantly.
+In contrast, \citet{DBLP:conf/iclr/KWMR20} and \citet{artetxe-etal-2020-cross} proposes that mBERT can learn cross-lingual representations without any lexical overlap, a shared vocabulary, or joint training.
+However, these works focus on zero-shot cross-lingual transfer learning only.
+From the literature, it can be seen that many in the community believe transliteration to be a potential solution for script barriers.
 However, most of the work shows the benefits of transliteration for NMT.
-Nevertheless, there is no solid empirical analysis of the effects of transliteration for MLLMs apart from \citep{dhamecha-etal-2021-role,muller-etal-2021-unseen}, which are our contemporary studies.
-Hence, the motivation behind this paper is to provide a solid empirical analysis of the effect of transliteration for MLLMs with statistical analysis and determine if it helps models learn better cross-lingual representation.
+Nevertheless, there is no solid empirical analysis of the effects of transliteration for MLLMs apart from \citet{dhamecha-etal-2021-role,muller-etal-2021-unseen}.
+Hence, the motivation behind this paper is to provide a solid empirical analysis of the effect of transliteration for MLLMs with statistical analysis and determine whether or not it helps models learn better cross-lingual representation.

+It should also be noted that, even though our idea seems to be similar to \citet{muller-etal-2021-unseen} and \citet{dhamecha-etal-2021-role}, there are major differences.
+For instance, \citet{muller-etal-2021-unseen} adapted existing pretrained model to very low-resource languages.
+Whereas, we focus on training the models with transliteration from scratch.
+We also train our models on 20 languages and evaluate on more than 50 tasks.
+Unlike \citet{dhamecha-etal-2021-role}, we also include Dravidian Languages in our analysis.
+Furthermore, we focused on the issue of script barrier while \citet{dhamecha-etal-2021-role} focused on multilingual fine-tuning.
+Whereas, we adopt multilingual fine-tuning on all our models.
+Thus the improvement we see comes only from circumventing the script barrier.
+Moreover, we have provided statistical testing to show the significance of transliteration instead of just showing better metrics.
+We also performed cross-lingual representation similarity analysis to show the benefits of transliteration.